RolandasSix/RolandasSix/README.md

 ### Hi welcome to my GitHub page 👋

-My name is Rolandas Siksnelis and I am full stack developer from Vilnius, Lithuania.
+My name is Rolandas Siksnelis and I am full stack web developer from Vilnius, Lithuania.
 I am interested in many things, so i want to discover it in this field...

 ---